ahmadWattadSh/calc/README.md

 # How to make it run:

-in order to run the program. you will to download all the files.
+In order to run the program. you will to download all the files.

 In the terminal. write make and enter.

 Then, run the program ./calc.out - it will do all the tests.

 # To be continued:
-this program is finished logically. further update of making a UI will be made
+This program is finished logically. further update of making a UI will be made